 All visitors must bring masks, and social distancing will be observed.
 Those without COVID vaccinations must wear their mask properly the entire time.
 Masks are optional for those who are vaccinated.
 Please respect the health of those around you; the COVID-19 virus is NOT gone, and we here at FFG Permaculture are taking all precautions to insure your health safety and our own.
 If you are sick, please stay home.

-Tours of Finch Frolic Garden are held by appointment for groups of 5 – 15 people, Thursdays – Mondays.
-Cost is $15 per person and the tour lasts about two hours.
+Private tours of Finch Frolic Garden are held by appointment for groups of 5 – 10 people, Thursdays – Mondays from March through Thanksgiving.
+Cost is $20 per person and the tour lasts about two hours.
+There is a base rate of $100 (or five people).
 Please reserve and receive directions through email@example.com.
-Children under 5 are free; ages 6 – 10 are $5.
-Please, no pets.
-Photos but no video are allowed.
+Children 5 and under are free; ages 6 – 10 are $5.
+For school tours, there must be a minimum of five adults.

 See details below:

 Finch Frolic Garden